-- 3. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text. - 4.
-If two or more mutually exclusive amendments are moved to the same part of a text, the amendment that departs furthest from the text submitted by the committee shall have priority and shall be put to the vote first.
+3. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text.

+4. If two or more mutually exclusive amendments are moved to the same part of a text, the amendment that departs furthest from the text submitted by the committee shall have priority and shall be put to the vote first.
 If it is adopted the other amendments shall stand rejected.
 If it is rejected, the amendment next in priority shall be put to the vote and similarly for each of the remaining amendments.
-In case of doubt as to priority, the President shall decide. - 5.
-Reference of an amendment to committee may be requested at any time.
-Such a request shall always be granted if it is made in person by the chairman or rapporteur of the committee responsible.
+In case of doubt as to priority, the President shall decide.

+5. Reference of an amendment to committee may be requested at any time.
+Such a request shall always be granted if it is made by the chairman or rapporteur of the committee responsible.
 Parliament may fix a time-limit within which the committee shall report its conclusions on the amendments referred to it.
-When an amendment is referred to committee, its discussion and vote in plenary sitting and the vote on the motion for a resolution, but not necessarily the general debate, shall be suspended.
+When an amendment is referred to committee, its discussion in plenary sitting, but not necessarily the general debate, shall be interrupted.